RAI-SCC/torch_blue/README.md

-# torch_bayesian - Easy Variational Inference
+# TorchBuq - Bayesian uncertainty quantification with a PyTorch-like interface

-This package provides a simple way for non-expert users to implement and train Bayesian Neural Networks (BNNs) with Variational Inference (VI).
-To make this as easy as possible most components mirror components from [PyTorch](https://pytorch.org/docs/stable/index.html).
+TorchBuq provides a simple way for non-expert users to implement and train Bayesian Neural Networks (BNNs).
+Currently, it only supports Variational Inference (VI), but will hopefully grow and expand in the future.
+To make the user experience as easy as possible most components mirror components from [PyTorch](https://pytorch.org/docs/stable/index.html).

 - [Installation](#installation)